2021 Texas power crisis: Lawsuits

 On February 19, 2021, a lawsuit was filed in Nueces County and raised allegations against ERCOT, claiming that there were repeated warnings of weaknesses in the state's electric power infrastructure that were ignored.
 Also named in the lawsuit was the American Electric Power utility company.
 An additional lawsuit against ERCOT was filed in Fort Bend County.
 The company has raised claims of sovereign immunity to the legal cases, a legal principle that protects some government agencies from lawsuits if the money spent on legal fees would disrupt "key government services".
 This defense has been used by ERCOT in other legal cases, and has been upheld by courts.

 A class action lawsuit was filed against Texas electricity retailer Griddy for potential price gouging by a Chambers County resident after receiving a $9,000 bill for electricity during the week of the storm, compared to an average $200 bill.

 CPS Energy in San Antonio filed a lawsuit against Energy Transfer Partners saying it committed price gouging, charging $500 per million British thermal unit (1 e6BTU) rather than a "reasonable" $40.

 Thousands of lawsuits related to wrongful death, personal injury and property damage have been filed against a variety of defendants, including ERCOT, energy transmission companies and electricity providers.
 The lawsuits have been consolidated in Texas multidistrict litigation.
 In December 2023, the Texas Supreme Court ruled that ERCOT could not be sued based on the theory of sovereign immunity.
 In April 2024, a three-judge panel of the 14th Court of Appeals in Houston ruled that gross negligence claims against Oncor and other power distribution companies could proceed.
+In March 2026, the Texas Supreme Court ended five separate appeals of a state appellate court ruling which dismissed the cases as having "no basis in law or fact.", thereby ending lawsuits against power generators from tens of thousands of residents and small businesses who lost electricity during the storm.